limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 [!]
 Found: http://192.168.198.130/?file=../public_html/about.php
 ```

-Navigating to `/?file=../public_html/about.php` gives me the confidence the script is working.
+OK.
+The script is working — `/?file=../public_html/about.php` gives me the confidence.

 ![fuzz.sh](/assets/images/posts/evilscience-walkthrough/evilscience-4.png)

-Moving up the next level, got me stuck for hours.
+Moving up the next level got me stuck for hours.
 Not knowing how to move forward, I chance upon **theether.com** at the footer.

 ![theether.com](/assets/images/posts/evilscience-walkthrough/evilscience-7.png)

-Using that as base, I create a custom wordlist with `python`.
+Using that as base, I created a custom wordlist with `python`.

 {% highlight python linenos %}
 # cat crunch.py